YottaDB/YDBDoc/ReleaseNotes/ydbr122.rst

 YottaDB™ is a trademark of YottaDB LLC.
 GT.M™ is a trademark of Fidelity National Information Services, Inc.
 Other trademarks belong to their respective owners.

+This document contains a description of YottaDB and the operating instructions pertaining to the various functions that comprise the software.
+This document does not contain any commitment of YottaDB LLC.
+YottaDB LLC believes the information in this publication is accurate as of its publication date; such information is subject to change without notice.
+YottaDB LLC is not responsible for any errors or defects.